1. Autonomy & Ownership

-Outside working on projects, time was set aside for each person to speak to another team member through coffee chats, and even had topical channels to share all sorts of information.
-I got the chance to speak to my colleagues outside a work context, where I learnt to appreciate each members’ unique personality.
+Outside of working on projects, time was set aside for each person to speak to another team member through coffee chats, and even had topical channels to share all sorts of information.
+I got the chance to speak to my colleagues outside a work context, where I learned to appreciate each member’s unique personality.
 Despite hardly meeting my teammates physically, it felt easy to speak to anyone about anything, and it created a wonderful atmosphere to be a part of.

 3. They practice what they preach